polo-sec/twiglet/README.md

-# twima
+# twiglet
-An Twitter scraper / manipulator that does not require API integration.
+An API-Less Twitter Scraper